csmiller/EMIRGE/README.txt

  -usearch (www.drive5.com/usearch/ -- tested with usearch version 6.0.203; versions earlier than this are incompatible).
  -samtools (http://samtools.sourceforge.net/ -- tested with verison 0.1.18)
  -bowtie (http://bowtie-bio.sourceforge.net/index.shtml -- tested with version 0.12.7 and 0.12.8)

-INSTALLATION
+ -vsearch (https://github.com/torognes/vsearch -- optional, but required if you use emirge_makedb.py) INSTALLATION
 ------------------------------